Learn & Grow/Skilled Nursing/7 Benefits of Skilled Nursing for Seniors

 Skilled Nursing

-7 Benefits Skilled Nursing Can Provide Your Loved One
+7 Benefits of Skilled Nursing for Seniors

 7 Benefits of Skilled Nursing Care

-1. Lowers Risk of Rehospitalization
+1. Lowers Risk of Rehospitalization for Seniors

-2. Specialized Therapy
+2. Specialized Rehabilitation Therapy for Seniors

-3. Social Engagement
+3. Social Engagement and Community

-4. 24/7 Care
+4. 24/7 Nursing Care for Seniors

 In skilled nursing care, either long-term or short-term, community team members go to great lengths to build relationships with residents rather than just provide medical care.
 They tailor treatments to the individual, an approach that runs counter to the standardized care found in many hospitals and nursing homes.